 Most experts agree that while a stepparent may love and respect their stepchildren, they may never develop that personal and close bond with them that they have with their own children.
 Many times, stepparents who do not have biological children of their own bond better with stepchildren than the other way around.
 Additionally, the age of the stepchildren when the stepparent is brought into their lives also affects how much bonding goes on.
 If children are very young and the stepparent begins to parent the child and love it, then a special bond will be formed.

 The most difficult aspect of stepfamily life is parenting.
 Forming a stepfamily with young children may be easier than forming one with adolescent children due to the differences in developmental stages.
-Stepparents should first establish a relationship with the children that resembles a friend rather than a parent or disciplinarian.
+Stepparents should first establish a relationship with the children that resembles that of a friend rather than a parent or disciplinarian.
 Couples are also encouraged to agree on the parenting style that will be used in the household.

 Ideally, the custodial parent should remain primarily responsible for control and discipline of their children until the stepparent and children develop a solid bond.
 However, as stepparents take on more parenting responsibilities, they can monitor the children’s behavior and activities while keeping their spouses informed.
 Families might want to develop a list of household rules that everyone must abide by, which include respecting the feelings of each person in the household.